The Alfred Research Alliance is home to the largest concentration of clinical registries in Australia.

-At present over 20 major clinical registries are located on site, mainly within the Centre of Research Excellence in Patient Safety (CREPS).
-CREPS was established as an NHMRC Centre within the Monash University School of Public Health and Preventive Medicine (SPHPM) to provide national leadership and research into the measurement of quality of care.
+At present over 20 major clinical registries are located on site at the Alfred precinct, mainly within the Centre of Research Excellence in Patient Safety (CREPS).
+CREPS was established as an NHMRC Centre within Monash Public Health and Preventive Medicine (SPHPM) to provide national leadership and research into the measurement of quality of care.

 Registries provide measurement and benchmarking of the outcomes of high significance clinical procedures.
 They are also used to monitor the safety of new drugs, devices and surgical procedures.